Maxim0101/Maxim0101/README.md

 If I had to sum myself up, I’m someone who, when faced with a problem, doesn’t complain or walk away — I lean in.
 I find a genuine thrill in tackling complex challenges and creating meaningful, long-term solutions.

 My fascination with technology began in high school, watching Boston Dynamics' robots in action via YouTube.
-That curiosity evolved into a passion for how software and engineering shape the future.
+That curiosity evolved into a passion for learning how software and engineering shape the future.
 With AI accelerating rapidly, I am confident robots will one day be as common as smartphones — and I want to help shape that future.

 Eventually, I hope to launch a robotics company focused on ethical automation — building tools that empower workers rather than replace them.
 Further down the road, I also dream of starting an engineering-focused philanthropic initiative to help solve real-world problems and support the development of 3rd world states.